-Our mission is to provide funding for families in Barton County, Kansas, with children who are living with cancer, create public awareness of childhood cancer, offer hope to families who are affected by childhood cancer, and to provide children in treatment or remission, from Kansas and western Missouri, an opportunity to just be kids again through Camp Hope.
+Our mission is to provide funding for families in Barton County, Kansas, with children who are living with cancer, create public awareness of childhood cancer and offer hope to families who are affected by childhood cancer.

 Kans for Kids Awarded $215,000 in Tax Credits to Help Rebuild Camp Aldrich, the Home of CAMP HOPE!!The Kansas Department of Commerce announced today that 25 nonprofit organizations will share $4.13 million in tax credits under the Kansas Community Service Tax Credit Program (CSP).
 Since 1994, CSP has helped nonprofit organizations undertake major capital fund-raising drives for various projects.
 “Community Service Tax Credits support the fund-raising efforts of organizations that help make Kansas a great place to live,” Kansas Commerce Secretary Pat George said.
 “The non-profits receiving CSP awards serve communities all across our state by providing a wide range of services that enhance the quality of life and create economic opportunity.”
 Projects eligible for tax credit awards include community service, crime prevention and health care.
 Tax credit awards are distributed through a competitive application process.
 Based on the scope and cost of the proposed project, applicants may request up to $250,000 in tax credits.
 Applicant organizations in rural areas (less than 15,000 population) are eligible for a 70 percent credit.
 Applicant organizations in non-rural areas are eligible for a 50 percent credit.